dacr/zio-lmdb/README.md

 # Lightning Memory Database (LMDB) for ZIO [![][ZIOLMDBManagerImg]][ZIOLMDBManagerLnk]

-This is a work in progress, no release yet, all current tests are OK but I'll start soon a refactoring to enhance errors management, expect some API changes.
+This is a work in progress software library, all current tests are OK, first preliminary releases are available on maven central.

 ## Goal

-Simple embedded database API, easy to use, with features dedicated to changes follow-up.
+Simple embedded database API, easy to use, with features dedicated to changes follow-up. "changes follow-up" mean that the API provide you everything you need to know what is done by LMDB, an update mean you'll receive back both the previous and the newest record.

 The first API only provides atomic operations with hidden transactions.
+API is designed to not lie, all functions signatures describe precisely what you must expect from them, thanks to [ZIO][ZIO] and [Scala3][Scala3].

 ## Usage example